ibm-cloud-docs/vmware/vmware-vsphere-6-nsx-getting-started.md

 ---

 copyright:
-  years: 1994, 2017
+  years: 1994, 2019
 lastupdated: "2017-12-14"

+keywords: getting started nsx, nsx license

 subcollection: vmware

 ---

 {:shortdesc: .shortdesc}
+{:codeblock: .codeblock}
+{:screen: .screen}
 {:new_window: target="_blank"}
+{:pre: .pre}
+{:table: .aria-labeledby="caption"}

 # Getting Started with VMware vSphere 6 NSX
+{: #getting-started-nsx}

 NSX is deployed as a license entitlement for you to apply to your infrastructure. {{site.data.keyword.BluSoftlayer_full}} supplies the licenses on a per-processor basis (pricing does not change for number of cores per CPU).
 An NSX license is required on every server that uses an NSX component (Management, Control, or Data Plane).
 NSX adds extra networking capabilities to the platform.
 You can create a robust overlay network for system security, tenant segmentation, and hybrid cloud environments that span providers or extends from on-premises private clouds.
 {:shortdesc}